ceph/ceph-ansible/roles/ceph-common/README.md

 ## Mandatory variables

-* Installating source, chose one of these:
+* Install source, choose one of these:
   * `ceph_stable`
   * `ceph_dev`
   * `ceph_stable_ice`